Job Ideas and descriptions

 Free Online Course Materials | Harvard-MIT Division of Health Sciences and Technology | MIT OpenCourseWare

-Pharmacist Pharmacists, also known as druggists or chemists , are healthcare professionals who practice in pharmacy , the field of health sciences focusing on safe and effective medication use.
-The role of the pharmacist has shifted from the classical "lick, stick, and pour" dispensary role (that is, "lick & stick the labels, count the pills & pour liquids"), to being an integrated member of the health care team directly involved in patient care. [ 1 ] [ 2 ] Pharmacists undergo university-level education to understand biochemical mechanisms of action of drugs, drug uses and therapeutic roles, side effects, potential drug interactions , and monitoring parameters.
-This is mated to education in anatomy, physiology, and pathophysiology.
-Professional interpretation and communication of this specialized knowledge to patients, physicians , and other health care providers are functions which pharmacists provide, and are central to the provision of safe and effective drug therapy.
+Pharmacist Pharmacists (North American English), also known as chemists (Commonwealth English) or druggists (both North American and Commonwealth English), are healthcare professionals who practice in pharmacy, the field of health sciences focusing on safe and effective medication use.
+The role of the pharmacist has shifted from the classical "lick, stick, and pour" dispensary role (that is, "lick & stick the labels, count the pills & pour liquids"), to being an integrated member of the health care team directly involved in patient care.
+Pharmacists undergo university-level education to understand biochemical mechanisms of action of drugs, drug uses, and therapeutic roles, side effects, potential drug interactions, and monitoring parameters.
+This is mated to anatomy, physiology, and pathophysiology.
+Pharmacists interpret and communicate this specialized knowledge to patients, physicians, and other health care providers.

 Medical Careers Guide

-Internal Medicine Jobs Internal Medicine Jobs Internal medicine jobs are probably the ones most familiar to the average person.
+Internal Medicine Jobs Internal medicine jobs are probably the ones most familiar to the average person.
 Internists usually work with a patient from adolescence and throughout the rest of his or her life.
 As a result, these doctors must be trained in recognizing and treating a wide range of problems.
 However, there is also room for specializing in these internal medicine jobs.
+Internal Medicine Jobs: Nephrology